hbowie/notenik-KB/Note Files.md

 Body:

 Notenik stores each Note as a separate text file, in the [UTF-8](https://en.wikipedia.org/wiki/UTF-8) format, capable of being read and modified by any text editor, on almost any computer system in the world.

+The file name is generally identical to the Note's title, with the exception of a few occasional tweaks to avoid running afoul of various common operating system limitations.

 Each Note consists of one or more fields.